wuxudong/react-native-charts-wrapper/README.md

 **size of chart**

-you can set chart to fix width & height, or flex:1
+you can set chart to fixed width & height, or flex:1

 ## Need for help